qulxizer/adxl357-esp-cpp/README.md

 <!-- [Documentation](https://plasmapper.github.io/esp-cpp/components/adxl357/docs) -->
 ## Acknowledgments
-Massive shoutout to [@OriginalAuthor](link-to-profile) for their original [ADXL357 driver](link-to-repo).
+Massive shoutout to [@plasmapper]([link-to-profile](https://github.com/plasmapper)) for their original [ADXL357 driver](link-to-repo).
 This project is built directly on top of their awesome groundwork, just adapted to handle the ADXL357!